markjaquith/WP-Stack/README.md

 ### Setup

+1. Create a `deploy` user on your system.
+In Ubuntu:
+	* `addgroup deploy`
-1. Create a `deploy` user on your system (Ubuntu: `addgroup deploy; adduser --system --shell /bin/bash --ingroup deploy --disabled-password --home /home/deploy deploy
+	* `adduser --system --shell /bin/bash --ingroup deploy --disabled-password --home /home/deploy deploy`
-`).
 2. Create an SSH key for `deploy`, make sure it can SSH to all of your web servers, and make sure it can pull down your site repo code.
 	* Switch to the deploy user (`su deploy`).
 	* `ssh-keygen`